 When it comes to smartwatch operating systems, like with computers and smartphones there are a couple of main players to consider.
 First, there is watchOS, which is the operating used exclusively by the Apple Watch.

-Early smartwatches suffered from poor battery life of no more than one day, uninspiring designs, and middling performance.
-Today, there have been vast improvements in all of these areas, with batteries lasting two or even three days, slimmer designs, and increased performance with better apps, connectivity and features.
+Early smartwatches suffered from poor battery life of no more than one day, uninspiring design, and middling performance.
+Since those formative days, there have been vast improvements in all of these areas, with batteries lasting two or even three days, slimmer designs, and increased performance with better apps, connectivity and features.

 The Apple Watch is widely regarded as one of the most capable smartwatches on sale today.
-It is available in two sizes (with diameters of 38mm and 42mm), three different materials (stainless steel, aluminium and ceramic), and with a wide range of strap options from Apple itself, as well as fashion brands and third parties.
+It is available in two sizes (with diameters of 38mm and 42mm), three different materials (stainless steel, aluminium and ceramic), and with a huge range of strap options from Apple itself, as well as fashion brands and third parties.

 Samsung and Tizen